 Adverse weather such as we’ve just had is certainly a reason to head home to the warm.
 But is it a time to switch off completely arguing that no one else is working?
 Is it fair to say that there are people that take any excuse to stop working and others that keep focused on the business road ahead?
 The merest sniffle causes some people to down tools.
 We’ve all worked with that kind of individual.

 I asked my wife a few weeks back when I last had a sick day.
 She replied that she thought that it was when we were first going out.
 I had food poisoning.
 I literally couldn’t get out of bed for a few days.
-Next year, we hit the big 30 in terms of married life.
+We are close to hitting 34 years of married life.
 I haven’t had a day off sick for a while!

 Of course, no-one can predict illness.
 Some people are lucky in health and some are not.
 I maintain a rigorous fitness regime and I believe that contributes to energy and to pushing away nasty bugs and the like.
 I’m also very task oriented.
 I believe that also gives me focus and energy.